ebuyakin/maichat/src/tutorial/tutorial-content.md

 - **Respects current filter** — Shows stats only for visible messages (filtered set)
 - **Response times** — Median time gives you sense of model speed and API performance
 - **Context-aware** — Filter to a topic first, then check stats for that topic only
+- **Topic hierarchy** — By Topic tab preserves your topic tree structure

 **Use cases:**
-- Quick activity overview across time or models
+- Quick activity overview across time, models, or topics
 - Compare model performance (speed) side-by-side
+- See message distribution across your topic tree
 - Verify filter is working as expected
-- Identify usage patterns (which models for which topics)
+- Identify usage patterns (which models for which topics, which topics are most active)
 - See which days or models had slower responses

 **What it's NOT:**
 - Not a cost tracker (no pricing/spending data)
-- Not exportable (shows only current data in overlay
+- Not exportable (shows only current data in overlay)
 - Not historical in the sense of trends over time

 **Note:** Data comes from IndexedDB (where conversation history is stored).
 Clearing browser data will delete this history.